 Frida Khalo Casa Azul Museum: Visit the house of Frida Khalo and Diego Rivera, and just take that in for a moment.
 It’s such a beautiful little house, very Mexican, and full of inspiring and reflective information that depicts the life and death of one of Mexico’s most iconic people.
 When you’re out, take a stroll around Coyoacan (the neighborhood name) and take in its picturesque small streets and genuine Mexican charm.
 It doesn’t even feel like you’re in Mexico City!

-Metropolitan Cathedral: This interesting cathedral was built under the order of Hernan Cortes, which is built from materials that used to make up the pyramids of the Aztecs.
+Metropolitan Cathedral: This interesting cathedral was built under the order of Hernan Cortes, and was built from materials that were used to make up the pyramids of the Aztecs.
 Today, its foundations are slowly sinking, and inside you get to observe its sinking and shifting state with the pendulum that they have inside.
 If you’re into some spooky stories, come back at night were on the weekends, they offer tours of the crypts underneath the church where some of the painters whose work is displayed around the church were buried.

 Templo Mayor: The temple ruins that belonged to the original, indigenous people of Mexico before the Spanish arrived.
 They are next to the Metropolitan Cathedral, which is still intact, very impressive, and interesting to see.
 There is a museum with so much more information about the discovery, excavation, and findings since it was first discovered in the 70’s/80’s.